evjan/checknetwork.py/README.md

      Testing access to www.google.com
      Failed, will try again in 2 minutes

-Which it will keep on doing until there it can access google.com
+Which it will keep on doing until it can access google.com.

 Install
 =======